 The bird-friendly solution is to start replacing your lawn, in small sections, with native plants.
 Buffalograss, a native, lawn-like, prairie grass is one replacement choice.
 It provides habitat for wildlife and is extremely drought tolerant.
 A new buffalograss lawn turf variety requires little to no water or mowing and there are companies that sell seeds and sod.
 Tallgrass prairie species such as Indian grass, big and little bluestem, and eastern gamagrass, also require little water and maintenance once established, if you don’t mind the look of tall, beautiful, bunches of grass that ripple in the wind.

 Native trees such as oak, black cherry, American holly, and red mulberry produce fruit for wildlife and places to nest.
 Native shrubs like huckleberry, sumac, American beautyberry, and yaupon holly also provide food and cover.
 Native flowers, wines, and plants of all kinds are food for native insects, which in turn are food for birds.
 Drought tolerant native plants would cut water use by 75%.

 Unfortunately, you are not likely to find many true Arkansas natives in chain garden stores.
-There are a few specialized retailers in Arkansas such as Pine Ridge Gardens and New South Nursery.
+There are a few specialized retailers in Arkansas such as Pine Ridge Gardens.
 But the more consumers demand native plants, the more stores will create the supply to meet the demand.

 Posted with permission from Jerry W. Davis, Certified Wildlife Biologist, Hot Springs, AR.